msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

   powerwash.

-  It is usually caused by the stateful filesystem becoming corrupted, since Chrome OS performs a powerwash instead of running `fsck` like a standard Linux distribution would.
+  It is usually caused by the stateful filesystem becoming corrupted, since ChromeOS performs a powerwash instead of running `fsck` like a standard Linux distribution would.

 Q: What causes filesystem corruption?